fastoch/Podman/README.md

 - improved resource management
 - greater flexibility

-In addition to these advantages, Podman offers compatibility with Docker-based workflows, as it suppors OCI and Docker images.
+In addition to that, Podman offers compatibility with Docker-based workflows, as it's OCI-compliant and supports Docker images.

 Being **daemonless** means that Podman operates without a central daemon or background service.
 Instead, it communicates directly with the Linux kernel and container runtime interface.